blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 ### New features

 * The scanCLI `detect.blackduck.signature.scanner.csv.archive` property has been added for generating and uploading CSV files to [bd_product_long] 2025.1.0 or later.
 If used in offline mode, the generated CSV files will be located in the [detect_product_short] run directory in the csv folder.
-This feature is only available for intelligent persistence scans.
+<note type="note">This feature is only available for intelligent persistence scans.</note>

 ### Changed features